vinitkumar/node-twitter/readme.md

 ## Prerequisites

-You would require Node, NPM and MongoDB installed:
+You are required to have Node.js and MongoDB installed if you'd like to run the app locally.

 - [Node.js](http://nodejs.org)
 - [Mongodb](http://docs.mongodb.org/manual/installation/)